ktrnthsnr/Book-Search-Engine/README.md

 - Original: The original application was built using the MERN stack, with a RESTful API, with a React front-end and MongoDB, Node.js/Express.js server and API.

 - New: The refactored application would have been converted to use GraphQL API built with an Apollo Server, with updated back-end server and auth middleware, and a new schemas directory to include typeDefs and resolvers.
-The front-end files added to convert to GraphQL will be the queries, mutations and App file and Search and Saved Books JavaScript files.
+The front-end files added to convert to GraphQL will be replacing the client API file config from the original to new Apoollo\QueryQL queries and mutations.

 This project is focused on full-stack web development using MERN stack tools, languages, and npm libraries, with emphasis on GraphQL, a query language for APIs and runtime for completing queries, and the Apollo client and npm packages which will integrate GraphQL into the Express.js server.